akujuobichibuike/Agent-Framework-Test-Case/README.md

 #### 1. Introduction

-Welcome to the Teaching Assistant project.
+Welcome to the Agent Framework Test Case project.
 This project utilizes CrewAI, Langchain, and Ollama to create an agent-based framework for generating educational content on Natural Language Processing (NLP).

 #### 2. Getting Started